|From: J B Wymore

 If its rusty, it gets the WD40 treatment from me.
 And yes, I Figured This Out!!
 I put WD40 on everything that moves or don't move (did I say everything??)
 This means computer keys,... let's just say everything!!
 My house smells like WD-40 & my Truck. (...even ME) I've had 4 major surgeries; 3 steel plates in left foot, full right hip replacement, right shoulder been reconstructed, 3 ruptured disc in back (fell through scaffold in 1982)!!
 I just about bath in WD40.
 The doctors can't believe how good I HEALED UP!
 No skin problems and I could go on and on about this!!! (do not attempt this at home! ...ed)

-local network can’t access resources thru network’s ‘server’, like
+on local network can’t access resources thru network’s ‘server’,

 (server is running Windows XP.
 Secondary computer is running Windows Vista)